 How to entertain family and friends was something that sisters Carol and Sharon Salloum learnt before they could even read or write.
-The hardworking duo are proud owners of their Syrian-inspired restaurant, Almond Bar, located in Darlinghurst, an inner suburb of Sydney in NSW.
+The hardworking duo were proud owners of their Syrian-inspired restaurant, Almond Bar, which was located in Darlinghurst and has recently closed its doors during the pandemic.

 Motivated by their family's passion for food and how it unites people, the pair wanted to create a place where guests could feel as if they were dining with family.
-The menu features authentic, modern Middle Eastern cuisine, including many of the dishes that they grew up eating.
-Almond Bar is soon to celebrate its 15th birthday and the sisters attribute much of their restaurant's success to the hard work ethic they developed from the dinner table.
+The menu featured authentic, modern Middle Eastern cuisine, including many of the dishes that they grew up eating.

 Along with their two brothers, Carol and Sharon were brought up in a traditional Syrian household where Arabic was the only language they were allowed to speak.
 Their strict upbringing mirrored that of their parents who both grew up in Syria and migrated to Australia in 1972.